What are microgreens?

 Why should I eat them?

-Think of it like sprinkling baby vitamin fairies on your salad.
+Think of it like sprinkling vitamin confetti on your food!

 What do you do with them?

 - Add to sandwiches.

 - Use as a garnish on almost anything!

 - See pictures with ideas here.

 Recycling: No need to return the clamshells; we do not reuse them.

 Note about buckwheat: This lesser-known variety has a mild tangy flavor and huge health benefits.
 It is high in fiber, and studies have shown that it helps slow down the rate of glucose absorption after a meal, making it a healthy choice for people with diabetes.
 Buckwheat is also high in manganese, magnesium, copper, and zinc, which are great for the immune system.
 More info here.